sonic-net/SONiC/doc/bgp_error_handling/BGP_Route_Error_Handling_Arlo.md

   disable  Administratively Disable BGP error-handling enable   Administratively Enable BGP error handling
   ```
   When the error-handling is disabled, fpmsyncd will not subcribe to any notification from ERROR_ROUTE_TABLE.
 By default, the error-handling feature is disabled.
-During system reload, config replay for this feature is possible when the docker routing config mode is unified and/or split.
+During system reload, config replay for this feature is possible when the docker routing config mode is unified or split.

 ### 3.7.3 Show Commands
 ```